hosein2398/node-telegram-bot-api-tutorial/README.md

 <img src="https://raw.githubusercontent.com/hosein2398/node-telegram-bot-api-tutorial/master/pics/BotFather.JPG" height="500" width="400">

 Now that your bot is created maybe you want to set a description for that.
-Description are those messages showing in middle of the page usually  describing what this bot can do.
+`Description` are those messages showing in middle of the page usually  describing what this bot can do.

 <img src="https://raw.githubusercontent.com/hosein2398/node-telegram-bot-api-tutorial/master/pics/desc.JPG" height="500" width="500">

-To set description for your bot in BotFather write <code>/setdescription</code> and send , then chose the bot you mean to change it's description and send description you want to be shown in you bot.
+To set description for your bot in BotFather write <code>/setdescription</code> and send , then chose the bot you mean to.
+Change it's description and send description you want to be shown in you bot.

 There are some other useful methods in BotFather which we won't cover in this tutorial like <code>/setcommands</code> and other.
  <a name="First+message"></a>